 Last year, Linux grew at a tremendous rate thanks to Valve’s Steam Deck paving the way for Windows users to try out gaming on Linux.
 However, there’s still one major challenge that everyone has to go through i.e, choosing from tons of Linux distributions.
 It is also one of the best things about Linux that you can choose and settle on the one that satisfies your needs.

 That’s precisely why we’ve prepared this Linux distribution list to lift the burden of trying all the distros to save you time.
 Some distros perform better at one kind of task, and some are all-rounders, and so on.
 So, let’s get started with the best Linux Distro List for 2022.

 11 Best Linux Distros For 2022

 1. Best Distro For Windows Users And Beginners: Linux Mint

-The popularity of the open source software and Linux is rising with each passing year, and more people are learning Linux.
-For those users, selecting Linux distro with a smooth learning curve is of primary importance.
-This ease-of-usage is the most worthy point that is kept in mind while recommending a Linux distro for beginners.
+The popularity of open-source software and Linux is rising with each passing year, and more people are learning Linux.
+For those users, selecting a Linux distro with a smooth learning curve is of primary importance.
+This ease-of-usage is the most worthy point kept in mind while recommending a Linux distro for beginners.
 You can read my complete list of recommended Linux distros for beginners.